dataviaduct/articles/part1-intro.md

 Every reasonable person would ask here a perfectly valid question about framework.
 If someone is writhing a web service, it’s a rare case they write everything from point zero, as there are tons or different web frameworks.
 If someone is trying to deploy Kubernetes cluster, they also won’t go with reinventing the wheel as there are dozens of different tools what will do all routine for you.

 With Data Lakes, as you may already know, the situation is not so promising.
-There are almost no open-source frameworks that can create and configure at least core infrastructure for the Data Lake, which are:
+There are almost no open-source frameworks that can create and configure at least core infrastructure layers for the Data Lake, which are:

 * Storage
 * Metadata Catalog